canonical/sec-cvescan/README.md

   -v, --verbose         enable verbose messages
   -p {critical,high,medium,all}, --priority {critical,high,medium,all}
-                        filter output by CVE priority --db UBUNTU_DB_FILE   Specify an Ubuntu vulnerability datbase file to use instead of downloading the latest from people.canonical.com.
+                        filter output by CVE priority --db UBUNTU_DB_FILE   Specify an Ubuntu vulnerability database file to use instead of downloading the latest from people.canonical.com.
   -m MANIFEST_FILE, --manifest MANIFEST_FILE
                         scan a package manifest file instead of the local system